pyrocko/pyrocko/doc/source/topics/squirrel.rst

     Figure 10: Multiple applications using the same Squirrel environment.

-Selections can be made persistent and shared among multiple application using the same Squirrel environment (Fig 11):
+Selections can be made persistent and are shared among multiple applications using the same Squirrel environment (Fig 11):

 .. code-block:: python